Estimated reading time: 10 minutes

 You can see the results within our video captures below.

-Without APO
+Without Cloudflare APO

 Testing from Australia to Europe:

-With APO
+With Cloudflare APO

 Testing from Australia to Europe:

-The Shift Left Principle
+The Fix Left Principle

 WP Rocket actively promotes the same theory.
-However, WP Rocket is much more forgiving at dealing with websites without the Shift Left treatment.
+However, WP Rocket is much more forgiving at dealing with websites without the Fix Left treatment.
 In addition, features like Unused CSS Removal is a key feature of WP Rocket.
 It will strip unused CSS from your website, making it faster to load.
 Cloudflare and APO do not have such advanced features, so you are somewhat at the mercy of “rubbish in, rubbish out”.

 However, pre-optimisation is an essential aspect of performance tuning.
 And no matter what plugin you use, it is highly recommended to follow this principle.
 The results are excellent natively and are only amplified further when your favourite optimisation plugin is applied.
 At SaneChoice, we could almost run our website without any optimisation, but not quite.
 Using APO (or WP Rocket) just puts the final icing on a positive user experience.